The main principles for Fingerprints’ external information disclosure are to:

 • Business media with a longer time to publication

 The media are offered the opportunity to listen in on the company’s quarterly conference calls.
 Separate interview times are arranged for questions from the media.
-Since FPC is listed on Nasdaq Stockholm, Swedish media will be prioritized in case there are a large amount of simultaneous media enquiries.
+Since Fingerprints is listed on Nasdaq Stockholm, Swedish media will be prioritized in case there are a large amount of simultaneous media enquiries.

 INCORRECTLY DISCLOSED INFORMATION AND INFORMATION LEAKS